 Blount disease refers to a local disturbance of growth of the medial aspect of the proximal tibial metaphysis and/or epiphysis that results in tibia vara.
 The condition is commonly bilateral.

 There is no recognized inheritance pattern.

 Blow out bone metastases or expansile bone metastases are typically only encountered in a relatively small number of primary malignancies, including 1:

 renal cell carcinoma

 Occasionally the sclerotic metastases of prostate cancer may also be expansile ...

-indicating the relative position of the patella as normally this line intersects the lower pole of the patella
+indicating relative position of patella - normally intersects the lower pole of the patella

 The body of the sphenoid bone is the midline cubical portion of the sphenoid bone, hollowed by the sphenoid air sinuses.

 The body has superior, inferior, anterior, posterior, and lateral surfaces.

 ethmoidal spine: prominent spine that articulates...